kosude/doombox/README.txt

-This repository contains all documentation/schematics and code for DOOMbox.
+This repository contains all documentation and code for the DOOMbox Project.

 My final goal for this project is an encased physical console, based on the Pico 2 (RP2350 using Arm) dedicated to running a purpose-built DOOM clone,